pgaijin66/Blogs-that-every-SRE-DevOps-PE-should-follow/README.md

-## Blogs that every SRE/DevOps enthusiasts should follow
+## Blogs that every SRE/DevOps/Platform Engineer enthusiasts should follow

 This repository is an attempt to consolidate useful blogs for a SRE/DevOps Enthusiasts